 He also co-directs the London Community Video Archive which is preserving community-made videos from the 1970s and '80s, to enable them to be used as a resource for contemporary debates and activism.

+Tony was Convenor of the MA Screen Documentary in the Department from 1995-2015, and helped develop the AVPhD practice-based doctoral research programme.
 He was a Fellow in the Creative and Performing Arts, funded by the AHRC, from 2003-6, doing a project investigating autobiographical documentary and the video diary form, in both theory and practice, which he then converted into a practice-based PhD awarded in 2010.
-He was also Convenor of the MA Screen Documentary in the Department from 1995-2015.

-As well as teaching, he worked as a television Producer/Director, and as a community media activist.
+As well as teaching, he has worked as a television Producer/Director, and as a community media activist.
 His more recent work involved innovative arts documentaries.
-His other research interests have included 'alternative/community media' and the growing field of practice research in the moving image.
-He was a founder member of the steering group of AVPhD, a training organisation for all those involved in audio-visual practice/research doctorates.
+His other research interests have included 'alternative/community media' (both in the UK and Indigenous Australia) and the growing field of practice research in the moving image.
+He was a founding member of the steering group of AVPhD, a training organisation for all those involved in audio-visual practice/research doctorates.

 Dowmunt, Tony.
 2015.
 Will it harm the sheep?
 Developments and disputes in central Australian indigenous media.
 In: Chris Atton, ed.
 The Routledge Companion to Alternative and Community Media.
 June 1st 2015: Taylor & Francis, pp. 469-480.
 ISBN 978-0-415-64404-4